ONDC-Official/v1.1.0-logs/TVS_E/Flow2/log_report.md

 - Discrepancies between the quote object in /on_select and /confirm

 **/on_confirm**
-- context/timestamp difference between /on_confirm and /confirm should be smaller than 5 sec
 - address/door mismatches in /billing in /confirm and /on_confirm
 - Discrepancies between the quote object /on_select and /on_confirm
 - payment object mismatches in /confirm & /on_confirm